-As Chief Designer and Head of design strategy at LG, he created one of Asia’s most successful luxury brands: The history of Whoo is Korea’s fastest growing cosmetics brand, now generating a yearly revenue of 1.4 billion US$ in the Asian market.
+As Chief Designer and Head of Design Strategy at the LG Headquarters in Seoul, he created one of Asia’s most successful luxury brands: The History of Whoo is Korea’s fastest growing cosmetics brand, now generating a yearly revenue of US$ 1.4 billion in the Asian market.
 Mario’s work at LG was awarded the Good Design Mark of the Korean Republic.

-Mario was advisor of the Austrian Federal Ministry of Education, Science and Culture, where he developed a digital ecosystem that increased the use of e-learning in Austria from below 10% to over 90% within 5 years.
+Mario was advisor of the Austrian Federal Ministry of Education, Science and Culture, where he developed a digital ecosystem that helped to increase the use e-learning in Austria from 10% to over 90% within 5 years.
 In Austria, he also inspired the design efforts of glass crystal manufacturer Swarovski to help defining its global presence.
-After joining a workshop led by Andra Branzi at Domus Academy in Milan, he moved to London and graduated with an MBA with Merit at the University of Westminster.
+After joining a workshop led by Andrea Branzi at Domus Academy in Milan, he moved to London and graduated with an MBA with Merit at the University of Westminster.

-In 2008, Mario was appointed CEO at Qatar Foundation in Doha, where he worked with a range of prominent international architects to develop Design Zone, the visionary urban blueprint for a zero-emission energy, water and food-independent community for desert climates, and lay the groundwork for the architectural design of the sustainable urban renewal of Doha.
+In 2008, Mario was appointed CEO at Qatar Foundation in Doha, where he worked with a range of prominent international architects to establish Design Zone, the visionary urban blueprint for a zero-emission energy, water and food-independent community for desert climates, and laid the groundwork for the architectural design of the sustainable urban renewal of Doha.